alvinhizra9/Final_Project_JCDS02_PurwadhikaBDG/README.md

 ### Modelling
 I used a few classification models for predicting loan.
 From all of them, I choose RandomForestClassification to be upgraded.
-Then, I do oversampling with SMOTE to get better recall of default data.
-The Result is 81% f1-score for training data and 93% for its recall default value.
-For testing data, I get 62% f1-score with 62% recall default value.
+Then, I do oversampling with SMOTE, but the result is no better.
+So I choose predicting without oversampling.
+The Result is 77% f1-score for training data and 86% for its recall default value.
+For testing data, I get 63% f1-score with 61% recall default value.

 ### Dashboard
 Thanks to Colorlib.com, I have built a beauty dashboard for support this Loan Predictor Modelling.
 There are 5 pages, which are: